Hakuraku District

 "Most of them are.
 Except for the guy who owns the stationary shop.
 He's got a nasty disposition."

-Thackeray watched Michaels out of the corners of his eyes as he proselyted.
+Thackeray watched Michaels out of the corner of his eyes as he proselyted.
 He was polite, and Thackeray instantly liked him because of that.
 Polite missionaries were rarely highly motivated missionaries, but Michaels was effective enough.

-"I was always a pretty good tract-passer, but before I got the language down--" He shook his head.
+“I was always a pretty good tract-passer, but before I got the language down—” He shook his head.

-"Once I psyche myself up for it, its not so bad.
-I had this little routine--I'd say, 'Just doing what I have to do, so let's get out there and do it!'"
+“Once I psyche myself up for it, its not so bad.
+I had this little mantra: Just doing what I have to do, so get out there and do it!”

-"Sounds like you've been around McGowan Chourou."
+“Sounds like you’ve been around McGowan Choro.”

 "He was my last senior.
 When did you know him?"